 Google has consistently, and for almost two decades, demonstrated a desire to reduce the impact that black hat techniques can have on SERPs, while rewarding quality content with improved visibility.
 From the Florida update through Austin, Penguin, and Panda, there has been direct and effective action taken to stop unethical third party actions influencing SERPs.

-The necessity to achieve success in SEO is defined by a brand or individual’s ability to achieve the standards and follow guidelines laid out by Google and other search providers.
+The necessity to achieve success in search engine optimisation is defined by a brand or individual’s ability to achieve the standards and follow guidelines laid out by Google and other search providers.
 In order to do this, data has been gathered from all points in the process as search marketers seek to refine the process and deliver the best results – this means that there is, for the newcomer, a decade of data and research which can be mined for insights, research which is constantly refreshed as the industry grows and evolves.

 The biggest challenges facing brands online